servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 This corresponds to:

 - the legs of iron – long, strong, and built for distance,
 - Sardis – dawn breaking on Day Two, the Gospel beginning to run swiftly (Ps.
 147:15).
-This is typologically applied, not a direct prophecy of printing).
+This is typologically applied, not a direct prophecy of printing.

 Iron pictures: